Pornography addiction: Diagnostic status

 However, ICD-11 does include the "Compulsive sexual behaviour disorder" (CSBD) in the "impulse control disorders" section.
 It is defined as "a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour."
 David J. Ley argued that that is not an endorsement of the concept of pornography addiction.
+ICD also specifically excludes anyone from this diagnosis whose distress is due to moral conflict alone, yet moral incongruence is the strongest predictor of believing one is addicted to porn.
+Note that two studies now contradict this, finding that narcissism, especially antagonistic narcissism, predicts identification as a pornography addict.

 Introductory psychology textbook authors Coon, Mitterer and Martini, passingly mentioning NoFap, speak of pornography as a "supernormal stimulus" but use the model of compulsion rather than addiction.
-Addiction and compulsion are models of mental disorders which cancel each other out, the term "addiction" being deprecated, anyway ICD-11 does not support the existence of "porn addiction"/"sex addiction".
-While it has not been proven that either porn or masturbation addiction exist, porn or masturbation compulsion probably exist.
+Addiction and compulsion are models of mental disorders that cancel each other out, the term "addiction" being deprecated, but ICD-11 does not support the existence of "porn addiction"/"sex addiction".

-The role pornography plays in the neuropsychological development of adolescents is not well understood, due to a lack of empirical research.
-While experimental research in the area presents considerable ethical challenges, a review (2021) which compiled evidence from other empirical sources such as surveys found that representations of women in pornography may lead adolescent boys to view women mainly as sexual objects, with probable repercussions for gender equality.
-The review, however, nowhere claims that it has shown a causal relationship from mainstream pornography viewing to perspectives furthering gender inequality.
-Besides, it nowhere states if the correlation found is large or small, numbers for it are not given either.

-Peter and Valkenburg (2016) 20 years systematic review: its positive conclusions are tentative, and causality cannot be shown.
-Brown and Wisco (2019) systematic review: idem ditto.

 DSM-5-TR, published in March 2022, does not recognize a diagnosis of sexual addiction/compulsion (which would include internet pornography viewing).

 ICD-11 has added pornography to CSBD.
 However, this is categorized as an impulse control disorder, not an addictive disorder.
 It has been argued that the CSBD diagnosis is not based upon sex research.

 Neither DSM-5, nor DSM-5-TR, nor ICD-10, nor ICD-11 recognize sex addiction or porn addiction as a valid diagnosis.
+Rothman has stated "pornography is not yet clearly established as a risk factor for multiple health outcomes".

+The 2020 view about problematic pornography use (PPU) is that addiction is the wrong model for it.

+A 2022 book by McKee, Litsou, Byron, and Ingham casts serious doubts upon the model of "porn addiction", suggesting that sexual shame should be blamed, instead of pornography.
+They note that much of the research on the effects of pornography often confuses correlation with causation, and that much pornography research has been normative (i.e. moralistic) instead of descriptive.

+Even scientists who find a problem with excessive pornography consumption state that moderate pornography consumption is healthy.

+According to a 2024 book, "The truth is most sex therapists and educators do not prescribe to the idea of sex addiction."

 Treatment

 Cognitive-behavioral therapy has been suggested as a possible effective treatment for pornography addiction based on its success with internet addicts, though no clinical trials have been performed to assess effectiveness among pornography addicts as of 2012.
-Acceptance and commitment therapy has also been shown to be a potentially effective treatment for problematic internet pornography viewing.